Ole Mammy; I’m Lost Like Thee

 Wander wander wanderer

-She began looking as soon as she could see for
+I began looking as soon as one could see for

 Buses Full of Kids just like littleme